dustinpfister/blog_posts/_posts/linux-tee.md

 ## 2 - Append to a file rather that writing over it

 By default the tee command will overwrite a file each time rather than appending data to a file each time it is called.
 So if for some reason I want to append data to a file rather that write over it each time there is an append option for the tee command itself, but there is also of course redirection appending of standard output also.

 ```
 $ df -h / | tee -a disk_log.txt
 ```

 However it might be best to just learn more about how redirection works in Linux.
 The nice thing about redirection is that it will work with all commands even if they do not support an option of appending to a file rather than overwriting.
+So then in some cases redirection might be the only way to write output to a file if there is not option for doing so in the command that I am using.

 ```
 $ df -h / | tee >(cat >> disk_log.txt) >(grep root >> disk_log_clean.txt)